 - Build a website subdomain for each of your locations.

-- Claim a business listing with Facebook Places, Google Maps, Yellow Pages, as well as with any other popular business listing in your area.
+- Claim a business listing with Facebook Places, Google Maps, Yellow Pages, and any other popular business listing options in your area.
 Fill in all the fields, providing detailed information about your business and its address and hours of operation.
 Add nice photos taken at your location.

 Going a Step Further